|Fifty species in seventeen genera occur in Australia. Most

 measure up to 35 cm.
 The female make oval egg-sacs.

 These spiders can be found around houses but also in woodlands and dry scerophyll forests in all states of Australia and in New-Zealand.

 |Badumna longinqua is a common spider wide spread in Eastern Queensland.
 The male is 8-10 mm and the female 10-15 mm long.
 These spiders are dull-brown to dull black with white tuffs of hair.
 The female constructs a messy mass of silk threads that can be as large as 20 cm.
 The egg-sacs are positioned in the back of the web and every egg-sac contains 100-200 eggs.
 The spider feeds on beetles, flies and other insects.
 There are reports that in the north of Queensland she hunts green tree ants.
 (Oecophylla virescens)|

 |Badumna ZZ290||Badumna ZZ290|

-builders that are distributed throughout Australia.
-They build
+web builders that are distributed throughout Australia.
+They build webs on

-webs on low vegetation and their abundant white hair cover
+low vegetation and their abundant white hair cover probably helps reduce